GitTools/GitVersion/docs/input/docs/reference/mdsource/configuration.source.md

 ### strategies

-Specifies which version strategy implementation (one ore more) will be used to determine the next version.
-Following values are supported and can be combined:
+Specifies which version strategy implementation (one or more) will be used to determine the next version.
+These strategies can be combined, and the order in which they are specified does not matter.
+The configuration accepts the following values:

 - Fallback
 - ConfiguredNextVersion